jeremywuworldwidesimtan/studysync-api/README.md

 - `DELETE /note/:id` – delete a note

 #### Projects & Related Data
+- `GET /projects/:id` - return a list of the user's projects
 - `GET /project/:id` – return a project with its summaries, quizsets/quizzes, and flashcards

 #### Summaries